0xSmartContract/Echidna--Fuzzer/README.md

 The recommended Solidity version for the fuzzing campaign is 0.8.1, however, more recent releases can be used as well.

-## Expected Results and Evaluation

-User should be able to fully test the *Math 64.64 library*.
-It is worth mentioning that the code is unmodified and there are no known issues.
-If you find some security or correctness issue in the code do NOT post it in this repository nor upstream, since these are public messages.
-Instead, [contact us by email](mailto:gustavo.grieco@trailofbits.com) to confirm the issue and discuss how to proceed.

-For Secureum, the resulting properties will be evaluated introducing an artificial bug in the code and running a short fuzzing campaign.

 ## Documentation